-Spend four weeks studying culture and healthcare in Ghana
+Spend three weeks studying culture and healthcare in Ghana

 Learn more about Culture and Health in Africa